Send money to Latin America securely and easily with a wire transfer from USPS.

 USPS exchange rates

-Transfers to Ecuador, El Salvador, Nicaragua and Peru through the Sure Money program are made in US Dollars.
+When you transfer to Ecuador, El Salvador, Nicaragua and Peru through the Sure Money program are made in US Dollars.

 You can review the exchange rate that applies to your transaction before you confirm your transfer details.